kainosnoema/remq/Readme.md

 ## Usage

 This project includes just the core Lua scripts that define the Remq protocol.
-To use Remq to build a message queue, install Redis along with one or more of the client libraries listed above.
+To use Remq to build a message queue, install Redis along a client library.

-Raw Redis syntax:
+Redis protocol:

 **Producer:**
 ``` sh